thoughtworks/recce/README.md

   ghcr.io/thoughtworks-sea/recce-server:latest
 ```

-### Configuring datasources
+## Configuring datasources

-Arbitrary #s of data sources can be configured in the `r2dbc.datasources` block.
+Arbitrary #s of data sources can be configured in the `r2dbc.datasources` block of your config file.

 ```yaml
 r2dbc: